Perini Building Company

 The Perini Building Company is a division of Tutor Perini Corporation.
-Founded in 1894, Perini Building Company is one of the oldest American construction companies still in operation today.
+The corporation consolidated its construction divisions and created Perini Building company in 1991.
+Perini Building Company is one of the oldest American construction companies still in operation today.
 Perini Building Company specializes in the construction of commercial, industrial, healthcare, science and technology, and hospitality projects.
 The company has undertaken a wide range of projects, from the construction of the U.S. Embassy in Moscow, Russia to the expansion of the San Diego Convention Center.